eburley/eburley.github.com/_posts/2014-01-28-finally-a-major-carrier-has-byod.md

 ---
 layout: post
 title: Finally a carrier has a real BYOD plan.
-excerpt: As mentioned in a p
+excerpt: Finding a good BYOD plan used to be a pain.
 ---
 As mentioned in a previous [article](/2013/05/05/free-phone-timesuck.html), finding an MVNO that understands BYOD was a pain in the backend.
 Finally T-Mobile brought a plan that made sense.